iAvoe/Az900-Module-1-2-Review/README.md

 ### Cloud benefits

-#### Which type of scaling involves adding or removing resources (such as virtual machines or containers) to meet demand?
-- Horizontal scaling (Adding nodes, without upgrading current machine)

 #### What is characterized as the ability of a system to recover from failures and continue to function?
 - Resiliency